 • The clause that we previously had in our lease agreements that the lease agreement was the whole agreement and that no representations or warranties made not contained in the agreement would be binding, may in certain circumstances, no longer be enforceable, (as may have been the position before the CPA commenced on 1 April 2011)

 • Non compliance with Section 51 can lead to a term of an agreement or the entire agreement being void and therefore not enforceable

 MR CEO with a huge grin on his face - Jack, you never cease to amaze me.
 You know we have just opened a regional office in Dubai.....Given some thought to heading up our legal team there!

 Jack, imagining the sprawling beaches and surfers paradise, retorts back – MR CEO I think I’ve got some packing to do…

-Alan Levy is an Attorney at Alan Levy Attorneys who specialise in Evictions, Rent Collections and Landlord / Tenant Law.
+Alan Levy is an attorney at Alan Levy Attorneys, which specialise in evictions, rent collections and landlord / tenant law.
 The views herein are not intended to be and should not be construed as legal advice.
 If legal advice is required, a suitably qualified attorney should be consulted with.